dsboulder/query_reviewer/README.md

     script/plugin install git://github.com/nesquena/query_reviewer.git

-In Rails 2, if the rake tasks are not loaded automatically (as a gem), you’ll need to add the following to your Rakefile:
+In Rails 2, the rake tasks are not loaded automatically (as a gem), you’ll need to add the following to your Rakefile:

     # Rakefile
     begin